Mesh data

 typedef EBAMRData<MFBaseIVFAB> MFAMRIVData; // Irregular face multifluid data

 For example, EBAMRCellData is a Vector<RefCountedPtr<LevelData<EBCellFAB> > >, describing cell-centered data across the entire AMR hierarchy.
 There are many more data structures in place, but the above data structures are the most commonly used ones.
 Here, EBAMRFluxData is precisely like EBAMRCellData, except that the data is stored on cell faces rather than cell centers.
-Likewise, EBAMRIVData is a typedef’ed data holder that holds data on each cut-cell center across the entire AMR hierachy.
-In the same way, EBAMRIFData holds data on each face of all cut cells.
+Likewise, EBAMRIVData is a data holder that holds data on each EB centroid (or boundary centroid) across the entire AMR hierachy.
+In the same way, EBAMRIFData holds data on each face of all cut-cells in the hierarchy.

 Allocating mesh data